Cray-HPE/docs-csm/troubleshooting/weave_runbook.md

 weave-net-w5r64   2/2     Running   1 (34h ago)   34h   10.252.1.10   ncn-m003   <none>           <none>
 ```

 Every CSM master and worker node should have a `weave-net` Pod.
-If a node is missing from the output verify it is a member of the Kubernetes cluster.
+If a node is missing from the output, verify it is a member of the Kubernetes cluster.

 One commonly seen problem is that a `weave-net` Pod has been evicted from the node.
 The usual cause of this is the root file system filling up beyond 80% full.
-To correct this issue resolve the problem that caused the `weave-net` Pod to be evicted and the restart it if necessary.
+To correct this issue, resolve the problem that caused the `weave-net` Pod to be evicted and then restart it if necessary.

 ## Check the status of the Weave connections